bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfWires_2vNnC4jfb7dgwh_lRMrBkU/Documentation.md

-The number of core wires included in a cable, e.g. 6,12…
+The number of wires used in the element.